-“Your mission, should you choose to accept it, is to relate the healing power of re-telling a traumatic event to three others ideas: The first is teshuva; the second is the notion of bringing a disturbing dream to Birkhat Hakohanim; and the third is the Jewish people’s so-called “‘return to history”.
+“Your mission, should you choose to accept it, is to relate the healing power of re-telling a traumatic event to three others ideas: The first is teshuvah; the second is the notion of bringing a disturbing dream to Birkhat Kohanim; and the third is the Jewish people’s so-called ‘return to history’”.

 When my teacher, Rav Ish-Shalom issued this challenge, I had no idea that it would lead me through Parashat Ki Tavo straight into Parashat Nitzavim.
 But so it unfolded.
 The journey of teshuvah may begin with the self, but it doesn’t end there; ultimately, the teshuvah of a single individual mirrors that of Klal Yisrael.

 I had already addressed the first part of the challenge—the connection between teshuvah and “the talking cure” as therapy.
-In both cases, expressing the things that haunt us allows us to bring them into full conscious awareness, to reach closure, much the way sitting shivah allows closure in mourning.
+In both trauma and teshuvah, expressing the things that haunt us allows us to bring them into full conscious awareness, to reach closure, much the way sitting shiva allows closure in mourning.
 In the case of teshuvah, the closure reaches its full expression in the viddui.

-There is a tradition that a cohen is not allowed to participate in the blessing unless he is free of personal animosities and is able to radiate unadulterated love toward those he is blessing.
-Regardless of the personal shortcomings of any particular cohen, the Birkhat HaCohanim is an act of collective transcendence.
+Here is one attempt at an answer, which I believe will throw light on the communal meaning of teshuvah.
+There is a tradition that a kohen is not allowed to participate in the blessing unless he is free of personal animosities and is able to radiate unadulterated love toward those he is blessing.
+Regardless of the personal shortcomings of any particular kohen, the Birkat Kohanim is an act of collective transcendence.

-The communal space of Birkhat HaCohanim offers us a safe and supportive venue in which to let the mind itself tell us what is bothering us.
+The communal space of Birkat Kohanim offers us a safe and supportive venue in which to let the mind itself tell us what is bothering us.
 It is in this safe space that we bring the dream out from the private space of the subconscious into the “public space” of consciousness.
-The analogy to T’shuvah is clear: we can do T’shuvah only when we are conscious of having made a mistake, that we are off-course.
+The analogy to Teshuvah is clear: we can do Teshuvah only when we are conscious of having made a mistake, that we are off-course.
 The viddui completes the realization—from unconscious transgression, through conscious awareness, and then out into the public space of Klal Yisrael.
+The viddui plays the same role in teshuvah as does acknowledging a bad dream.

 Silence and unvoiced being

 But traumas, like disturbing dreams, resist being told.
 One of the symptoms of PTSD in my case is silence, and I have learned that this is not at all unusual.
 I remember, but can’t speak of any of it.
 I can write some of it, though even that is very hard, and often has to be paid for with a week of nightmares.
-But I can’t speak it aloud.
 The block against speaking is like a physical barrier, which leaves me shaking and terrified, and utterly silent.

 Traumatic memories are fundamentally unspeakable, and this is part of what keeps them unindexed in time.